milanwiedemann/asd123/README.md

 #> [1] "measure_t3"
 ```

-The `add_specifier()` function adds a specifier, here “i” to the
+The `add_specifier()` function adds a further specification to the
-variables created in the step before.
-A feature of this function is that
+variables created in the step before, here `"i"` for item.
+Depending on
-variable names can be returend in different ways, depending on what
-output format is most suitable for further use.
+what output format is most suitable for further use, this function can
+return the output in different ways.

-The example below adds two indicators “i” for each time point “t” and
+The example below adds two items “i” for each time point “t” and returns
-returns a list that is sorted by the specifyer added created initially
+a list that is sorted by the output format from the previous function
-“t”.
+using `sort = "previous"`.
+This creates a list with 3 vectors, one for
+each time point specified in the previous function.

 ``` r
 create_var_names(var_name = "measure", str = "t", n = 3) %>%